 Note.
-In the table, the reported correlations are all significant, the interested reader can refer to Vergara et al., 2019 for more details about the larger number of correlations investigated in the original development paper.
+In the table, the reported correlations are all significant, the interested reader can refer to the Supplementary Materials via our OSF page (https://osf.io/86qdx) for the complete nomological network of the scale investigated in the original development paper (Vergara et al., 2019).

 Method